MartinPerry/OpenGL-Font-Rendering/README.md

 ------------------------------------------

 There are plenty of FontRendering libraries.
-* https://github.com/rougier/freetype-gl - also with UNICODE, too complex
+* https://github.com/rougier/freetype-gl - also with UNICODE, too complex and not easily "bend" to specified task
 * https://github.com/tlorach/OpenGLText - only ASCII